-Banco barristers are frequently retained by leading international firms to advise and appear in arbitrations seated domestically and internationally convened under ACICA, HKIAC, ICC, LCIA, SIAC or UNCITRAL rules.
-Their experience is widely acknowledged including in legal guides such as Chambers & Partners, Doyles Guide, and Whos Who Legal.
+Banco Chambers International Practice Group includes pre-eminent arbitrators and barristers.
+On the counsel front, our barristers frequently retained by leading international firms to advise and appear in arbitrations seated domestically and internationally convened under ACICA, HKIAC, ICC, LCIA, SIAC or UNCITRAL rules.
+Their experience is widely acknowledged including in legal guides such as Chambers & Partners, Legal 500, and Whos Who Legal.

-Many of Banco’s barristers bring extensive international academic and professional experience to this work, in which they are experience in acting for a diversity of parties in disputes of all kinds from banking, cross border joint venture disputes, to major, multi party infrastructure disputes.
-Floor member Jonathon Redwood is also the Vice President of the Australian Centre for International Arbitration (ACICA), the peak arbitral body in Australia.
+Banco’s barristers bring extensive international academic and professional experience to their work.
+Their experience includes acting for a diversity of parties in disputes of all kinds from banking, cross border joint venture disputes, to major, multi party infrastructure disputes.
+Jonathon Redwood SC is also the Vice President of the Australian Centre for International Arbitration (ACICA), the peak arbitral body in Australia.

 In addition to international arbitrations, Banco Chambers’ expertise extends to all aspects of private international law (choice of law, jurisdiction, stay, anti-suit injunctions, enforcement of foreign judgments and disputes involving a foreign governing law).